 Now you know, the importance of the three lighting layers in interior lighting design.
 With the right lighting fixtures, you can achieve perfect lighting in your bathroom.

 Why IP ratings are important to check before installing the light fixtures in your bathroom and what are bathroom lighting zones?
-Read below for more information.
+Read below our bathroom lighting guide tips for more information.

 Bathroom Lighting Zones

 It is very important to follow all safety regulations and check IP ratings when installing lighting fixtures in your bathroom.
 The bathrooms are typically divided into different zones with different IP rated fittings.
 Below is a diagram to demonstrate different bathroom zones for a better understanding.

 Area inside the bath or shower comes under zone 0.
 The light fittings used in this zone must be low voltage and IP67 rated.